- New York

 Lewis Ginter Botanical Garden

 This picturesque garden in the heart of Richmond, Virginia’s capital, is one of the state’s most popular attractions.
-Formerly a Powhatan Native American hunting ground, the Lewis Ginter Botanical Garden has transformed the grounds into a beautiful 20-hectare bouquet of tulips, daffodils, roses and more.
+Formerly a Powhatan Native American hunting ground, the Lewis Ginter Botanical Garden is now a beautiful 20-hectare bouquet of tulips, daffodils, roses and more.
 There are nine gardens, two woodland walks and a conservatory.
 Visit around the winter holidays when twinkling lights, handcrafted botanical decorations, model trains, holiday dinners, fire pits and hot chocolate create a holiday extravaganza.

 More experiences nearby